Must-visit spots for some of the best barbecue in the 561.

 Nothing screams “summer” like good ol’ Southern barbecue.
 Ribs that fall off the bone, juicy chicken wings, scoops of baked beans, creamy potato salad and fresh coleslaw—need we say more?

 But the one thing that separates basic barbecue from mindblowing barbecue is a simple—yet life-changing—technique: smoking it.
 If barbecue isn’t smoked, does it even count?
 Many places don’t smoke their meats, which is pretty barbaric and disappointing.
-So if you’re on the hunt for Guy Fieri-worthy, straight-off-the-pit goodness, we’ve created your guide to quality Palm Beach County barbeque.
+So if you’re on the hunt for Guy Fieri-worthy, straight-off-the-pit goodness, we’ve created your guide to quality Palm Beach County barbecue.

 Troy’s Bar-Be-Que is a family affair.
 Owner Anthony Barber learned everything he knows from his dad, Troy Davis, and took over the business after he retired.
 With two locations in Boca Raton and Boynton Beach, Barber takes his barbecue game seriously.
 Troy’s uses three-and-a-half-down spareribs, a butcher’s ideal size, and all ribs are cooked with both charcoal and oak in a smoker outside of the restaurant.